 Brick Joke: The bubble-clucking chicken ends up this way in the beginning of the movie while Maria, Manolo and Joaquin are children.
 The whole movie takes place, and far on the outskirts of town, just before the camera zooms in for the end, the bubble-clucking chicken makes another appearance.

-Dark Is Not Evil: La Muerte, personifying the Day of the Dead, when the deceased are celebrated in a colourful party style.
+La Muerte, personifying the Day of the Dead, when the deceased are celebrated in a colourful party style and the positive side of the afterlife.
+Plus, she's the Big Good in the story.

-Deliberate Values Dissonance: In addition to the bullfighting example, there's also the subtle disdain some have of Maria's interest in books and "unwomanly" attitudes.
+Deliberate Values Dissonance: In addition to the bullfighting example, there's also the subtle disdain that some have about Maria's interest in books and her "unwomanly" attitudes.

 One bite from Xibalba's snake causes this, as Manolo finds out the hard way.